Grain Theory: Type-Level Granularity Correctness in Data Pipelines: Introduction

 \section{Introduction}

-Consider a data engineer building a sales report showing total sales count and amount per customer and date.
-The data comes from two fact tables at different grains: \texttt{SalesChannel} (one row per customer-channel-date) and \texttt{SalesProduct} (one row per customer-product-date).
-The natural implementation joins on common dimensions, then aggregates:
+Consider a data engineer building a drill-across report that combines revenue from one fact table with units sold from another, aggregated per customer and date.
+The two fact tables have different \emph{grains}: \texttt{SalesChannel} records one row per customer, channel, and date, while \texttt{SalesProduct} records one row per customer, product, and date.
+The natural implementation joins on the common dimensions and aggregates:

-This query executes successfully and produces the expected result grain (customer $\times$ date).
-Yet it \emph{systematically doubles all sales figures}—a fan trap that could inflate financial reports by 200\% and cost tens of thousands of dollars in incident response at enterprise scale.
-The bug is invisible to schema validation, type checking, and unit tests with small datasets.
-Traditional detection requires running the query on production-scale data, discovering inflated totals through reconciliation with source systems, debugging the transformation logic, and iterating—a process costing \$415--\$2,750 per bug in compute and engineering time (Section~\ref{sec:illustrative-example}).
-The root cause?
-A \emph{grain inconsistency}: joining at customer-date level creates a Cartesian product over channels and products (result grain: customer $\times$ channel $\times$ product $\times$ date), causing rows from \emph{both} inputs to be duplicated before aggregation.
-Despite the final grain matching requirements, the intermediate grain violates correctness.